San Francisco City Hall: History

-The current City Hall building is a replacement for the original building, which was designed by Augustus Laver and Thomas Stent and completed in 1899 after 27 years of planning and construction.
-The original city hall was a much larger building which also contained a smaller extension which contained the city's Hall of Records.
+The current 1916 City Hall building is a replacement for the 1899 building, construction for which began in 1871 designed by Augustus Laver and Thomas Stent.The 1899 city hall also contained a smaller extension which contained the city's Hall of Records, which housed the very first Flag of California.
 It was bounded by Larkin Street, McAllister Street, and City Hall Avenue (a street, now built over, which ran from the corner of Grove and Larkin to the corner of McAllister and Leavenworth), largely where the current public library and U.N.
 Plaza stand today.
 Noted city planner and architect Daniel Burnham published a plan in 1905 to redesign the city, including a new Civic Center complex around City Hall, but the plans were shelved in the wake of the 1906 San Francisco earthquake, which destroyed the 1899 City Hall.